Skip to Main Content

 The Firm Says

 Law students who join our Summer Associate Program experience the energy, creativity, and collegiality that defines life at Dentons.
 We fully immerse our summer associates in the firm to provide a realistic picture of what being a Dentons lawyer is like, and we’ve designed our program to give students the tools needed to succeed.
-Our smaller class size allows for a more personalized experience; Dentons summer associates are paired with mentors who provide guidance and advice throughout the summer and our summer associates work side-by-side with attorneys to get involved with actual client matters and meaningful pro bono work.
-We offer practical training in areas such as legal writing, ethics, and oral communications and also offer a variety of networking sessions and fun social events.
+Our smaller class size allows a more personalized experience; Dentons summer associates are paired with a junior and a senior mentor who provide guidance and advice throughout the summer, and our summer associates work side-by-side with attorneys to get involved with actual client matters and meaningful pro bono work.
+We offer practical training in areas such as legal writing, ethics, and oral communications and offer a variety of networking opportunities and fun social events.
 Our program balances real work, training, and networking to show what a career at Dentons could look like.